“Ransomware is expected to attack a business every 11 seconds by the end of 2021,” says a report by Cybersecurity Ventures.

 A true air-gapped network is physically isolated from all internet-enabled devices.
 Hence, data can only pass via removable media such as USB, and no hacker or vandalized can breach the Air gap server.

 Essentially, an ‘Air Gap Defense Technology’ refers to the absence of a wireless connection into a network connection or computer system.
 It means that a hacker cannot ‘wirelessly’ hijack your network, computer systems, smartphone, laptop, or WI-FI router.
 They will need access to wired connections where you can install security software that acts as a firewall.

 Techopedia defines the air gap as a "security measure implemented for computers, computer systems or networks requiring airtight security without the risk of compromise or disaster.
 It ensures total isolation of a given system from other networks, especially those that are not secure."

-When the connection between backup data and live data is physically removed, you get what is called as an air gap in network architecture.
-An air gap like this assures that your backup data stays offline and hence inaccessible to any outside party – making it unreachable attackers or hackers.
+When the connection between backup data and live data is physically removed, you get what is called an air gap in network architecture.
+An air gap like this assures that your backup data stays offline and is hence inaccessible to any outside party – making it unreachable for attackers or hackers.

 Since these systems, through air gapping, are not directly connected to the company’s business network, they work well at preventing intruders or hackers from working their way to sensitive systems.

 A secure air-gapped computer or network means the system is physically isolated from the internet, and data can only be transmitted via removable media such as a USB flash or a firewire connecting two computers directly.

 The best thing about the air-gapping technology is that it blocks about 100% of malware attacks or hacking breaches made by intruders and yet it’s not an expensive technology.
 Air Gapping merely requires you to disconnect your computers from the outside world.